First Trial: Cultivating Our Future Litigators Through Mentoring

 Another big lesson for Chase came from watching Managing Partner Frank Sheppard cross examine the plaintiff.
 “I learned to never give up.
 There were a couple pieces of evidence that we wanted to get out during the cross examination of the plaintiff and Frank continued questioning him until he was able to get the evidence out.
 When one line of questioning didn’t work, he pressed forward with another line of questions.
 He just kept going and going until finally he was able to get the jury a full picture of the plaintiff.
 I was really impressed that he kept at it long after I think I would have given up,” explained Chase.

 Lessons like these are invaluable to the associates as well as to the firm.
-The young associates are being mentored and groomed to become the firm’s future leaders and trial attorneys.
-The most experienced of these four young associates has been practicing law for three years and the least experienced for just one year.
+The associates are being mentored and groomed to become the firm’s future leaders and trial attorneys.
+The most experienced of these associates has been practicing law for three years and the least experienced for just one year.
 At Rumberger, associates are given the opportunity to participate in every aspect of litigation.
 “Involving everyone in the process inspires a spirit of camaraderie and teamwork that results in finding creative ways to get the best possible results for the client,” said Frank Sheppard.

-Recognizing that mentoring and training younger attorneys is key to the firm’s future success, Rumberger has embarked upon developing an Associate College, which will be a more formalized training program involving workshops and practical applications for associates at all levels within the firm.
+Recognizing that mentoring and training attorneys is key to the firm’s future success, Rumberger has embarked upon developing an Associate College, which will be a more formalized training program involving workshops and practical applications for associates at all levels within the firm.